-I seriously hope that’s not a newsflash for any of you, but I’m afraid that many of you don’t know how long sex should last.
+I seriously hope that’s not a newsflash for any of you, but I’m afraid that many people don’t know how long sex should last.

 As I talked to her about things that might be lowering her libido, the real problem eventually became clear.
 It turns out that in their marriage, sex only lasted two minutes.
 She didn’t have time for it to feel good!
 No wonder she didn’t enjoy sex or particularly want sex.

 But what was even worse, to me, was that she didn’t know that this was abnormal.

 That’s a problem, isn’t it?
 We just don’t talk about the specifics of sex very much with our friends (and honestly, I’m not sure what such conversations would be like, anyway), but that means that when something is wrong, we’re not always aware of it.
 I’ve written about some huge moral red flags when it comes to sex, but what about when things just aren’t functioning properly, and you have no way of realizing that?
 I’ve talked to some women, too, where sex didn’t work because he never had an erection, but neither of them had the language to describe what was wrong.